Come Fly with Me

 Ichthyosaurus

-Ichthyosaurus10 was a marine reptile from the early Jurassic, adapted for life in the ocean with a fish-like body.
+Ichthyosaurus10: Go to reference 10 at the end of the page was a marine reptile from the early Jurassic, adapted for life in the ocean with a fish-like body.
 Despite its reptilian ancestry and prehistoric age, it was not a dinosaur.

 Not a dinosaur

-icon of an image Ichthyosaurus anningae trio by Nobu Tamura is licensed under CC BY-SA 4.0.
+Ichthyosaurus anningae trio by Nobu Tamura is licensed under CC BY-SA 4.0.

 Artistic depiction of Spinosaurus swimming underwater, with a large sail on its back, long snout, and crocodile-like body and tail adapted for aquatic life